 When swinging a weapon, a player's swing must be between 45 and 90 degrees.
 A player should not strike any of the illegal body areas: head, hands, or groin.
-When striking an opponent with any melee weapon, the attacker may never hit the same body region twice in a row (alternate swings).
+When striking an opponent with any melee weapon, the attacker may never hit the same body region(right arm, left arm, right leg, left leg, torso) twice in a row, thus alternating swings.
 Costuming props that act as appendages are not legal targets.
 For example, freestanding wings that act like appendages are not valid targets.
 If a player is struck in one of these regions, they should not take the hit and let the opponent know of the infraction by saying "illegal hit".